Muscle Activation Techniques

-So you know muscle activation technique has many benefits, but how exactly does it work?
+So we know muscle activation technique has many benefits, but how exactly does it work?
 What do I do to reactivate muscles?
 What can you expect from a typical session?
 What is the purpose of muscle activation techniques?
 These are very good questions, especially if it is your first time trying out MAT (Muscle Activation Technique).

-Another main focus of MAT is the communication between your muscles and brain.
-In fact, that intricate process is the a major part of how MAT works.
-So how exactly does this process work?
-Well when a muscle is too weak to stabilize a joint, your brain sends a signal to the other muscles to tighten up keep you from doing long term damage to the joint those weak muscle cross.
+Another main focus of muscle activation techniques is the communication between your muscles and brain.
+In fact, that intricate process is the a major part of how muscle activation techniques works.
+When a muscle is too weak to stabilize a joint, your brain sends a signal to the other muscles to tighten up keep you from doing long term damage to the joint those weak muscle cross.
 However, some of your muscles can no longer communicate with your nervous system, usually due to inflammation.
-This causes the muscles that properly receive the message to wear down and become chronically inflamed causing lasting joint damage.
+This causes the muscles that are properly working to wear down and become chronically inflamed causing lasting joint damage.
 The the muscles that don't get the signal from the nervous system get weaker and weaker leading to chronic pain.

-So how does MAT get things up and working again?
-Personal Trainers certified in MAT training walk you through specific exercises in order to strengthen those weak muscles.
+Personal Trainers, chiropractors, massage therapist and physical therapist certified in muscle activation techniques walk you through exercises specific to your weakness in order to strengthen those weak muscles.
 In the event that the brain is having trouble connecting with these weak muscle the specialist and employ a manual palpation technique to activate the receptor in the muscle responsible for communicating with the nervous system.
 These exercises and or palpations help improve the communication between your muscles and brain.
 They focus on fixing the way your muscles contract and more evenly distributing work among your muscle groups.
-Improving all these aspects can do a lot for your body and your muscles.
+Improving all these aspects will help eliminate inflammation and disfunction from body and your muscles.

 What to Expect

-Now that you know a bit more about how Muscle Activation Technique training works, what can you expect from a typical MAT session?
+Now that you know a bit more about how Muscle Activation Technique works, what can you expect from a typical muscle activation session?

-In order for MAT to be effective, your MAT trainer will need to get a good idea of how your body has been operating.
+- In order for MAT to be effective, your Muscle Activation Techniques trainer will need to get a good idea of how your body has been operating.
 The first session will consist of an extensive discussion about your health history.
 This usually involves your injury history and training.

-The next step is a quick examination of your current ranges of motion at all the moveable joints in your body.
-This will involve things like raising your legs, twisting your waist, ect.
-These tests help identify your biggest limitations so your MAT trainer can formulate a proper plan.
+- The next step is an examination of your current ranges of motion at all the moveable joints in your body.
+This will involve things like raising your legs, twisting your waist.
+These tests help identify your biggest limitations so your Muscle Activation Techniques trainer can formulate a proper plan.

-The next step involves a manual muscle test in a specific position and direction of force in order to emphasize certain muscle tissue.
+- The next step involves a manual muscle test in a specific position and direction of force in order to emphasize certain muscle tissue.
 If your muscle test is strong, you will move on to the next muscle.
-However if the muscle does not immediately contract and continue to sustain it, you will move to the next step.
+However if the muscle does not immediately contract and continue to sustain that contraction, you will move to the next step.

-Your MAT trainer will then formulate a plan in order to increase your muscles ability to contract.
-They will constantly retest your muscles to see which method is the most effective.
+- Your Muscle Activation Techniques trainer will then formulate a plan in order to increase your muscles ability to contract.
+They will constantly retest your muscles to see which method of activation is the most effective for your body.
 Their ultimate goal is to get all the muscles related to that specific position and range of motion to test strong.

-Now that we know how MAT works and what to expect from a session, let's talk about the benefits a bit.
-There are many great benefits when it comes to Muscle Activation Technique training.
-These benefits can help improve your quality of living and overall health.
+Now that we know how MAT works and what to expect from a session, let's talk about the benefits of Muscle Activation Techniques a bit.
+There are many great benefits when it comes to Muscle Activation Technique and training.
+These benefits can help improve your quality of life and overall health.
 Some notable benefits: